Hygge Makeup Trend - Warm Colors, Rose Gold Looks

 For us, we're holding on to Hygge in our beauty routines.
 First it was with our hair (which is still going strong) and now our makeup is decidedly moving toward the warmer side as well.
 Think: orange eyeshadow, warm brown cut creases, rose gold highlighter, and more — all of which flatter most skin tones and feel more inviting than other cool-toned variations.

-Ahead, check out five of our favorite ways to embrace Hygge — on our faces.
+Ahead, check out five of our favourite ways to embrace Hygge — on our faces.